ndench/ndench.github.io/links.md

 * [Code should be like an orange](https://michaelfeathers.silvrback.com/orange-code) and have a better surface area to volume ration.
 * An [explanation of CQRS](https://matthiasnoback.nl/2018/01/simple-cqrs-reduce-coupling-allow-the-model-to-evolve/)
     which keeps popping up everywhere but until now I've never really understood it.
+* Design for flexibility, not for perfection and [stop future proofing software](https://medium.com/@george3d6/stop-future-proofing-software-c984cbd65e78).
+* A collection of posts about [software anti-patterns](https://exceptionnotfound.net/tag/anti-patterns/).

 # Testing